New York Cubans: Negro League World Series champions

 With a team that included such notables as Luis Tiant, Sr., and Minnie Miñoso the New York Cubans won their only Negro League World Series title in 1947, defeating the Cleveland Buckeyes.

 Demise

-The Cubans did not win another championship, and, because of many different reasons, which included economical strain and exodus both from African American and Hispanic players to the Major Leagues, the Negro league stopped playing in 1950.
+The Cubans did not win another championship, and, due to various reasons, including economic strain and an exodus of both African American and Hispanic players to the Major Leagues, the Negro Leagues stopped playing in 1950.